ahmedwakil66/self_authentication_system/readme.md

 ### Whats More?

 There are some predefined test files to test the endpoints.
 Feel free to modify them as you may see fit.
-There is also a sample env file named as `envmap.ini` for your convenience.
+There is also a sample env file named as `.env.example` for your convenience.